seyonechithrananda/seyonechithrananda.github.io/index.md

             <tr>
               <td>
                 <p>
-                  Presently, I'm interested in the intersection of machine learning for systems & protein biology, with an emphasis on designing methods to both learn from and accelerate evolution.
+                  Presently, I'm interested in the intersection of machine learning for systems & protein biology, with an emphasis on designing trustworthy methods to learn from and accelerate evolution.
+At Berkeley, I work in the laboratory of Prof. Jennifer Doudna with Ron Boger on problems like model-guided protein evolution, structure-conditioned RNA sequence design, and tools for stastically-robust protein function annotation (in collaboration with Dr. Anastasios Angelopoulos and Prof. Michael I Jordan).
                 </p>
                 <p>
-                   This summer, I am a visiting researcher at the Arc Institute in the <a href="https://evodesign.org/" target="_blank" rel="noreferrer noopener">Laboratory of Evolutionary Design</a>, advised by Brian Hie.
+                   Most recently this summer, I was a visiting researcher at the Arc Institute in the <a href="https://evodesign.org/" target="_blank" rel="noreferrer noopener">Laboratory of Evolutionary Design</a>, advised by Prof. Brian Hie, working on controllable DNA sequence design over multi-kilobase genome tracks.

-                   At Berkeley, I work in the laboratory of Jennifer Doudna with Ron Boger on problems like model-guided CRISPR engineering, structure-conditioned RNA sequence design, and tools for stastically-robust protein function annotation.
-Previously, I was did research with wonderful folks at Microsoft Research New England on the BioML team, advised by Kevin Yang and Judith Amores. and interned at <a href="https://www.dynotx.com" target="_blank" rel="noreferrer noopener">Dyno Therapeutics</a>, working on machine learning for AAV capsid engineering.
-In high school, I worked in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, and hacked on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
-My publications are viewable on <a href="https://scholar.google.com/citations?user=ElZ0iNkAAAAJ&hl=en&oi=ao" target="_blank" rel="noreferrer noopener">Google Scholar</a>.
+                   Previously, I was did research with wonderful folks at Microsoft Research New England on the BioML team, advised by Dr. Kevin Yang and Dr. Judith Amores.

+                   I got my start in research in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, while hacking on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
+My publications are viewable through my <a href="https://scholar.google.com/citations?user=ElZ0iNkAAAAJ&hl=en&oi=ao" target="_blank" rel="noreferrer noopener">Google Scholar</a>.
                 </p>
               </td>
             </tr>